DENSITY

 “Sub-Processor” means a Processor engaged by Density to Process Personal Data.

-3. Customer Responsibility
+2. Customer Responsibility

 The parties acknowledge and agree that Customer is the Controller of Personal Data, and Density is the Processor of the Personal Data.
-Within the scope of the Agreement and in its use of the Density Products, Controller shall be solely responsible for complying with the statutory requirements relating to data protection and privacy, in particular regarding the disclosure and transfer of Personal Data to the Processor and the Processing of Personal Data.
+Within the scope of the Agreement and in its use of the Density Products, Controller shall be solely responsible for complying with the statutory requirements incumbent upon it relating to data protection and privacy, in particular regarding the disclosure and transfer of Personal Data to the Processor and the Processing of Personal Data.
 Controller shall inform Processor comprehensively and without undue delay about any errors or irregularities related to statutory provisions on the Processing of Personal Data.

-4. Obligations of Processor
+3. Obligations of Processor

 a.
 Compliance with Instructions.
 Processor shall collect, process and use Personal Data only within the scope of Controller’s Instructions.
 Controller’s instructions are documented in this DPA, the Agreement, and any applicable Order Form.
 Controller may reasonably issue additional Instructions as required to comply with Data Protection Law.
 Processor may charge a reasonable fee to comply with any additional Instructions.